prasadshirvandkar/Swifty-Draw/README.md

 Building this is pretty easy.
 Simply import the files in Android Studio and you are good to go.

-But, you have to get your own images data and train it.

-* Training the dataset : The retrained_graph_swiftydraw.pb and retrained_labels_swiftydraw.txt have not been provided in this source.
+* Training the dataset : The retrained_graph_swiftydraw.pb and retrained_labels_swiftydraw.txt have been provided in this source.
-So you'll have to train the neural network yourself to get these files out.
+But if you more data or images, then you will have to train your own data and create neural network yourself to get these files out.
 Checkout [Training and Processing](https://github.com/MidsizeMango/Swifty-Draw/tree/master/Training-Processing) for details about processing and training.

 ## Credits: